zonemaster/zonemaster/test-zone-data/Connectivity-TP/connectivity04/test-zones-output.md

 be updated as the implementation of the test case or the test scenarios or test zones are updated or corrected.

+During development and any update this document serves as tracking and log tool.
+It also serves as a template for future development of test zones for scenarios for other test cases.

 ## All message tags

 * CN04_EMPTY_PREFIX_SET